cgray1117/Checkers-AI/README.md

 # PyGame Checkers Project

-A game of checkers written using minmax algorithm with alpha-beta pruning and Q-learning.
+A game of checkers written using minmax algorithm with alpha-beta pruning and Deep Q-learning.

 ## Required Packages